TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/position_sense/endat_example.md

 \note ICSSM UART clock set to 160 MHz is used to drive the EnDat interface.
 In three channel interface of PRU-ICSS, receive (Rx) is oversampled at 8x of send (Tx).
 Therefore, the encoder interface frequency "f" should be such that 160 MHz is divisible by "f" and "8 times f".
 \endcond

+\cond SOC_AM243X || SOC_AM64X
+\note EnDat firmware is tested with ICSS Core Clock running at 200 MHz/300 MHz frequency or ICSS UART Clock running at 192 MHz only.
+\endcond

+\cond SOC_AM261X
+\note EnDat firmware is tested with ICSS Core Clock running at 225 MHz frequency or ICSS UART Clock running at 160 MHz only.
+\endcond

+\cond (SOC_AM263X || SOC_AM263PX)
+\note EnDat firmware is tested with ICSS Core Clock running at 200 MHz frequency or ICSS UART Clock running at 192 MHz only.
+\endcond

 The diagnostic invokes these APIs to:
 - initialize EnDat,